-At the most mature level of organizational change management, the distinguishing characteristic is that: executive sponsors manage the overall change capacity of the organization.
-Your organizational change management capability may have all the other Enterprise Change Management (ECM) elements in place, but without that C-suite level change leadership, you will still struggle to deliver broad-reaching successful change.
+At the most mature level of organisational Change Management, the distinguishing characteristic is that executive sponsors manage the overall change capacity of the organisation.
+Your organisational change management capability may have all the other Enterprise Change Management (ECM) elements in place, but without that C-suite level change leadership, you will still struggle to deliver broad-reaching successful change.

 Reaching peak change management maturity requires active executive involvement

-Moving from level 3: Organizational to level 4: Institutional, maturity is the biggest step-change of all and represents a substantial cultural shift for most organizations.
+Moving from level 3: Organisational to level 4: Institutional, maturity is the biggest step-change of all and represents a substantial cultural shift for most organisations.
 The key shift is that the capacity for change becomes the key metric when change leaders decide whether to implement a new initiative or not.
 Even the best change management processes will struggle to get traction if people are overwhelmed by the sheer volume of change.

 With a large program of changes, a lack of C-Suite oversight of capacity is high risk

-Identifying the volume and pace at which the organization has the ability to successfully achieve change is a measure often overlooked within organizations.
-The tendency is to try and drive as many change projects through the organization as quickly as possible.
-This leads to organizational change skills, leadership, and time being spread too thinly over projects, resulting in solution delivery - rather than proper benefits delivery.
+Identifying the volume and pace at which the organisation has the ability to successfully achieve change is a measure often overlooked within organisations.
+The tendency is to try and drive as many change projects through the organisation as quickly as possible.
+This leads to organisational change skills, leadership, and time being spread too thinly over projects, resulting in solution delivery - rather than proper benefits delivery.

 Here we see a Value gap created between the business case expectations and the actual benefits achieved.